 Five reasons why investing in vaccines and immunisation through our Alliance guarantees a high rate of return in lives and dollars

-Four million future deaths can be averted by 2015 through increased investment in vaccines
+Four million future deaths can be averted between 2011 and 2015 through increased investments in vaccines

 - the two biggest killers of children, pneumonia and diarrhoea, through accelerating the introduction of pneumococcal and rotavirus vaccines;

-- deadly meningitis epidemics supporting a new vaccine against meningitis A;
+- deadly and debilitating meningitis epidemics by supporting a new vaccine against meningitis A;

-- the introduction of human papillomavirus (HPV) vaccines that protect women against cervical cancer, and other prioritised vaccines against Japanese encephalitis, rubella and typhoid;
+- the introduction of human papillomavirus (HPV) vaccines that protect women against cervical cancer and vaccines against measles, rubella and yellow fever;

-- strengthened routine immunisation programmes as part of integrated health services for women and children.
+- strengthened routine immunisation programmes as part of integrated health services.

 The world cannot afford to miss the opportunity to deliver life-saving vaccines against the two biggest child killers

-Everything is in place for GAVI to protect children from pneumonia and diarrhoea and help the world move toward achieving Millennium Development Goal four - reducing child mortality by two-thirds before 2015:
+GAVI is working with developing countries to protect children from pneumonia and diarrhoea and help the world move toward achieving Millennium Development Goal four - reducing child mortality by two-thirds before 2015:

 - GAVI's programme support offers new and life-saving vaccines against pneumococcal and rotavirus disease;

-- By mid-2012, 18 developing countries had already started to introduce the pneumococcal vaccine with GAVI support; by the end of 2011, Ghana, Rwanda and Sudan had become the first African nations to introduce rotavirus vaccine with GAVI support.
+- By the end of 2012, 24 developing countries had already started to introduce the pneumococcal vaccine with GAVI support; 12 countries had rolled out rotavirus vaccine with GAVI support.

 Right to health